Shunning global summits, Xi visits flood-stricken area in northeast China | Science-Environment

 By comparison, Xi left China for five overseas visits in 2022 - when the country's borders were effectively closed due to pandemic controls - and a dozen in pre-COVID 2019.
 Reuters, citing foreign diplomats in China, previously reported that Xi's absence at the upcoming G20 could be a sign of Beijing's increasing coolness to the West and its allies.

 Instead, some Western leaders such as French President Emmanuel Macron and senior officials including U.S. State Secretary Antony Blinken this year had to come to China to see Xi.
-Speaking to Longwangmiao residents, Xi said he was concerned about disaster-stricken places, suggesting his domestic concerns outrank international ones.
+Alfredo Montufar-Helu, head of think tank The Conference Board's China Center, said that from a geopolitical perspective, attending the BRICS summit in South Africa was a higher priority for Xi than the G20.

-"In China, when people encounter difficulties, we still need to give full play to the superiority of our socialism, that is, when one party is in trouble, all parties will support it, and the country will fully support it," Xi said.
+"There is not only no strategic goal to be achieved at the G20, but there is also a risk that the U.S. and its allies use the meeting to criticize his government," Montufar-Helu said.
+"It is more of a priority for him to pay attention to the domestic situation given the impact of the economic slowdown and natural disasters on people's livelihoods."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)